-SUBMISSION OF EVIDENCE TO THE EVIDENCE CONTROL FUNCTION 16.16

-- .1 Each department member responsible for submitting evidence shall do so with the required property reports before the end of the member's tour of duty. - .2 A Property Record will be completed via the Police Mobile Report Writer, printed, and signed by the submitting individual.
+SUBMISSION OF EVIDENCE TO THE EVIDENCE CONTROL FUNCTION 16.16 .1 Each department member responsible for submitting evidence shall do so with the required property reports before the end of the member's tour of duty.

+.2 An HCC Property Record Form will be completed and signed by the submitting officer.
+The white and yellow copies of the Property Record will be submitted to the evidence room with the item(s).
+The officer will keep the pink copy of the Property Record in their case file.
 The same information on the evidence label or tag will be listed on the Property Record.
-This form must accompany all evidence submitted to the evidence room.
-A separate Property Record shall be completed for each of the following types of evidence (when more than one of these types of evidence are collected together): - Guns and ammunition (may be included together on the same property record) - Money confiscated for forfeiture - CDS and CDS Paraphernalia - Evidence (other than CDS) likely to be submitted for laboratory analysis - All other evidence (maybe included together on the same Property Record) - .3 With the exception of blood, urine, semen and other body fluids or tissue (see next section), all evidence will be placed in the designated evidence safe/room.
+The Property Record form must accompany all evidence submitted to the evidence room.
+A separate Property

+Record shall be completed for each of the following types of evidence (when more than one of these types of evidence are collected together):

+- Guns and ammunition (may be included together on the same property record) - Money confiscated for forfeiture - CDS and CDS Paraphernalia - Evidence (other than CDS) likely to be submitted for laboratory analysis - All other evidence (maybe included together on the same Property Record)

+.3 With the exception of blood, urine, semen and other body fluids or tissue (see next section), all evidence will be placed in the designated evidence safe/room.
 Additionally, the evidence custodian or approved designee may be called in to secure items in the evidence room or custodian's office if the nature of the evidence, case, or particular situation would suggest that would be appropriate.